nathan-limjw/remote-work-health-analysis/README.md

 **- Adopt Flexible and Context-Aware Work Policies:** Remote work can enhance mental health and work-life balance when implemented with proper support strategies, but it is not universally effective across all regions and industries.
 Work policies should be tailored based on employee needs, industry demands, and regional infrastructure rather than enforcing a one-size-fits-all approach.

-**- Mitigate Physical Health Risks through Ergonomics and Routine:** Organizations should support remote and hybrid employees by promiting ergonomic practises, movement, and wellness.
+**- Mitigate Physical Health Risks through Ergonomics and Routine:** Organizations should support remote and hybrid employees by promoting ergonomic practises, movement, and wellness.
 This includes offering ergonomic equipment subsidies, encouraging regular breaks, and providing access to wellness or fitness programs to reduce sedentary-related health issues.

 **- Design Working Hours around a 45-hour threshold:** Working hours should be capped at 45 hours per week to maintain optimal work-life balance.
 Employees who constantly exceed this threshold should be flagged for potential burnout risk, and offered workload reviews or preventive interventions.